ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/columns/attributes/index.md

 ## Describing observations

-In a [pivoted shape data set](../../../../shape-data/pivoted-shape.md) with multiple observation columns, attributes must be explicitly associated with the observed values they qualify.
+In a [pivoted shape data set](../../../../shape-data/pivoted-shape.md) with multiple observations columns, attributes must be explicitly associated with the observed values they qualify.
 In the example below, there are two attribute columns, `Number of Stores Status` and `Revenue Status`, which qualify the `Number of Arthur's Bakes` and `Revenue` columns respectively.